Fusion in the periodic Temperley-Lieb algebra: general definition of a bifunctor: Diagram spaces and families of modules

 and

-Verifying that all the relations \eqref{eq:c.relations} hold leads to the following proposition. \begin{Proposition} Let $\g$ be a Lie algebra of type $A_n$, $D_n$ or $E_n$, $\mu$ be an index in $\{1, 2, \dots, n\}$ whose eigenvector $S_{a\mu}$ has only non-vanishing components, and $K$ be an automorphism of the Dynkin diagram of $\g$.
+Verifying that all the relations \eqref{eq:c.relations} hold leads to the following proposition. \begin{Proposition} Let $\g$ be a Lie algebra of type $A_n$, $D_n$ or $E_n$, and $K$ be an automorphism of the Dynkin diagram of $\g$.
 The set

-is a family of modules. \end{Proposition} The action of the generators of $\eptl_N(\beta)$ on $\repM_{\g,\mu,K}(N)$ is as follows.
+is a family of modules. \end{Proposition} The action of the generators of $\eptl_N(\beta)$ on $\repM_{\g,K}(N)$ is as follows.
 For $N=0$, the operator $f=c^{\phantom{\dag}}_0 c_1^\dag=c^{\phantom{\dag}}_1 c_0^\dag$ acts as

 For $N\geq 1$, the translation operators $\Omega=c^{\phantom{\dag}}_1 c_0^\dag$ and $\Omega^{-1} =c^{\phantom{\dag}}_0 c_1^\dag$ act as

 For $N\geq 2$, the action of the generators $e_j=c^\dag_j c_j^{\phantom{\dag}}$ is